| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 Under the proposed rule scenario:

-- Only 20% is allocated to annuity
+- Only 20% goes into annuity

 Why Rule Comparison Matters

-- Lump sum amount by lakhs
+- Lump sum by several lakhs

-- Liquidity vs income balance
+- Cash flow vs income balance

 This calculator lets you compare both instantly.